Visitors threatened upset after early D'Agostino goal, but second half onslaught from Stramaccioni's men eventually claimed the spoils

 Stankovic went close to grabbing a third for Inter, but the hosts were nearly made to pay when Gonzalez failed to get on the end of a last-gasp opportunity to gain the visitors a draw.

-However, Inter held on, and their outside chance of finishing in the top three remains intact courtesy of this triumph and Lazio's loss in Turin against Juventus.
+However, Inter held on, and it's outside chance of finishing in the top three remains intact courtesy of this triumph and Lazio's loss in Turin against Juventus.